polyaxon/polyaxon/docs/resources/migration.md

 Editing the options is now only possible through the web UI.
 Some configuration are still managed by the config.yaml file, e.g. data, logs, outputs, and will be migrated slowly to the web UI in the following versions.

-### Config options that were move to the web UI settings page
+### Config options that were moved to the web UI settings page

 ```
 integrations: